Deltares/ra2ce/docs/faq/faq.rst

  | **Q**: Where do I store the input data for RA2CE?

 Create a folder on your local machine in the RA2CE folder structure with the input data in the correct folder.
-See the :ref:`user_guide` for more information.
+See the :ref:`about` for more information.

  | **Q**: What should my .ini files look like?

-The :ref:`user_guide` contains all the possible parameters you can specify in the .ini files.
+The :ref:`network_module` and :ref:`analysis_module` contain all the possible parameters you can specify in the .ini files.
-The examples notebooks give you ideas on which parameters to intialize.
-This depends on the user's wishes for analyses.
+These notebooks give you ideas on which parameters to intialize.
+This depends on the user's wishes for network creation and/or analyses.

  | **Q**: What are the minimum data requirements to try a RA2CE model?